nevosial/learnode/DesignDocument.md

 *List here any definitions or abbreviations that could be used to help a new team member understand any jargon that is frequently referenced in the design document.*

 #### 4.2 References
-*List here any references that can be used to give extra information on a topic found in the design document.
+*List here any references(external/internal) that can be used to give extra information on a topic found in the design document.
 These references can be referred to using superscript in the rest of the document.*